Azure/azure-osconfig/src/adapters/mc/README.md

 Run this command on the Arc device in PowerShell.
 This will produce a JSON holding the policy definition, copy that JSON, it will be needed for creating the new policy in Azure Portal.

 > **Important**
+> In the generated policy definition JSON, before creating a new policy with it, manually search and remove all instances of prefixes with the resource type wrapped in square brakets (for example: `[OsConfigResource]`).

-> Save a copy of the generated JSON (with the policy definition) in case the policy definition will need to be updated later (because of a new artifacts ZIP package, for example).
+Save a copy of the generated policy definition JSON in case the policy will need to be updated later (for example, because of an updated artifacts ZIP package).

 #### 7.1.2.
 Creating the new policy